dbrgn/smartmail/README.md

 - `THREEMA_SECRET`: The Threema Gateway API secret
 - `THREEMA_PRIVATE_KEY`: The hex encoded private key of your Gateway ID

+If you want to send data to InfluxDB too, set the following three env vars:

+- `INFLUXDB_USER`: The InfluxDB username
+- `INFLUXDB_PASS`: The InfluxDB password
+- `INFLUXDB_DB`: The InfluxDB database
+- `INFLUXDB_URL`: The InfluxDB URL (no trailing slash)

 If you don't want to manually export environment variables, you can also write them into a `.env` file (format: `KEY=value`, one entry per line).